 The use of differing vessel traffic service operations may cause confusion to masters of vessels moving from one vessel traffic service area to another.

-The level of safety and efficiency in the movement of maritime traffic within an area covered by a vessel traffic service would be enhanced by ensuring that VTS operations are harmonised to ensure the delivery of precise, simple and unambiguous communications to the bridge team and allied services.
+The level of safety and efficiency in the movement of maritime traffic within an area covered by a vessel traffic service would be enhanced by ensuring that VTS operations are harmonized to ensure the delivery of precise, simple and unambiguous communications to the bridge team and allied services.

 CONSIDERING the proposals of the Vessel Traffic Services Committee.